-If you are lucky you will be able to meet with the owner, John Anthony Truchard in the tasting room but he also manages a major Chardonnay + other wine brand called JAM Cellars and is in charge of two decently sized vineyard management companies and spends much of his time in the vineyards.
+Guests sometimes will meet the owner, John Anthony Truchard in the tasting room but he also manages a significant Chardonnay + other wines brand called JAM Cellars and oversees two decently sized vineyard management companies – he spends much of his time in the vineyards.
 He and his wife Michele have been producing wine commercially for John Anthony Vineyards since their inaugural 2003 vintage.
-John is the son of Tony and JoAnn Truchard; they are pioneer’s in the Carneros district and first planted grapes in the area in 1974 (when John was two years of age).
+John is the son of Tony and JoAnn Truchard; his parents are pioneer’s in the Carneros district and first planted grapes in the area in 1974 (when John was two years of age).

-John originally went to UC Davis as often is the case with sons and daughters of Napa winemaking families.
+John originally went to the University of California Davis, as often is the case with sons and daughters of Napa Valley winemaking families.
 His intent was to major in Enology but he soon changed to Economics – as he says, “you have to know how to sell wine”.
 True, that part can be the most difficult part of the wine equation for small producers.

 In any case his passion is with the vineyards – while in college he started “knocking on doors” as he puts it and soon started managing small pieces of vineyard acreage.
 He then began leasing land and planting various grape varieties.
 He recalls doing this very cheaply with minimum costs.
 Today his wine is made from vineyards he manages.
-Most of the vineyards that are sourced for their wine are located in the southern part of the Valley including Carneros and the Oak Knoll AVA’s.
-John likes long hang times in this cooler climate – the fruit ripens slowly and retains its acidity letting the “greenness” drop out (although with the wonderful 2010 growing season, all bets are off).
+Most of the vineyards that are sourced for their wine are located in the southern part of the Napa Valley including Carneros and Oak Knoll.
+John prefers long hang times in these cooler climate parts of the valley – the fruit ripens slowly and retains its acidity letting the “greenness” drop out.

 The first non commercial release was nicknamed “Blues Booz” and featured their dog on the label.
-Making a smart business decision he gave away a number of cases to spread the word however upon realizing that he could only give so much away to friends and family he was still left with most of his production.
+Making a smart business decision he gave away a number of cases to spread the word about their new wine, however upon realizing that he could only give so much away to friends and family he was still left with most of his production.
 The next vintage turned out even better and at this point he decided to sell commercially.